DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

 #### HTML / CSS

+* All Pages
+  * All pages use responsive design, with different CSS and page layouts depending on the screen size.

 * Home Page
   * Welcome title text saying "Welcome to Crazy Eights", along with two buttons labelled "Start New Game" and "Rules"
   * The "Start New Game" button modifies the HTML to display a text box that allows the user to enter a username.